l3uddz/ss-tvirl/README.md

 All that is required is python 2.7 and the Flask pip module, you can install this by ```sudo python -m pip install -r requirements.txt```

-Ofcourse TVirl and Live Channels for Android TV are also required, obviously.
+Ofcourse TvIRL and Live Channels for Android TV are also required.

+Plex DVR requires ffmpeg, you can install this by ```sudo apt install ffmpeg```

-This project may be compatible with QPython (if you can pip install flask), however that is untested, and not a requirement of mine.
+This project may be compatible with QPython (if you can pip install flask / gevent), however that is untested, and not a requirement of mine.

 ## Setup